paboAYUSHI/90daysOfCODE/README.md

   If all the nodes of the graph are distinct with an exception V0=VN, then such path P is called as closed simple path.
   A cycle can be defined as the path which has no repeated edges or vertices except the first and last vertices.
   A connected graph is the one in which some path exists between every two vertices (u, v) in V. There are no isolated nodes in connected graph.
+  A complete graph is the one in which every node is connected with all other nodes.
+A complete graph contain n(n-1)/2 edges where n is the number of nodes in the graph.